This post may contain affiliate links. Please read my disclosure.

 Have you ever had a scone?
 If you aren't familiar with scones, they are pretty much biscuits with a little bit of sugar.
 I imagine like most Americans, I didn't have many scones growing up.
 But watching The Great British Baking Show constantly made me crave them.

 So I got to work on creating a base recipe that works with many ingredients.
 And that's where these raspberry white chocolate scones come into play.
+If you've never made them, you'd be surprised how easy they are to whip together.

 You simply whisk together some dry ingredients before mixing in some buttermilk and the shaping into a disc.
 Just cut to size and then bake.
 It really isn't too complicated.
 Of course with this recipe, you add in raspberries and white chocolate which gives you pops of tart/sweet flavors throughout.
 You could also use them to make raspberry and white chocolate muffins.